 This production reunites director Marianne Elliott with playwright Simon Stephens following their award-winning success with The Curious Incident of the Dog in the Night-Time which Simon Stephens adapted for the stage from the novel by Mark Haddon.

-Anne-Marie Duff's West End credits include Thea Sharrock's revival of Terence Rattigan's play Cause Celebre at the Old Vic Theatre in 2011 and Polly Teale's staging of Henrik Ibsen's A Doll's House for Shared Experience at the Ambassadors Theatre in 2000.
 Kenneth Cranham most recently played the title role in James Macdonald's production of Florian Zeller's black comedy The Father at the Wyndham's Theatre in 2015 and again at the Duke of York's Theatre in 2016.
-He also originated the title role of 'Inspector Goole' in Stephen Daldry's landmark revival of JB Priestly's An Inspector Calls at the National Theatre's Lyttelton Theatre in 1992 and the West End transfer to the Aldwych Theatre in 1993.
+He also originated the title role of 'Inspector Goole' in Stephen Daldry's landmark revival of JB Priestley's An Inspector Calls at the National Theatre's Lyttelton Theatre in 1992 and the West End transfer to the Aldwych Theatre in 1993.
 His other credits include Peter Gill's revival of Gaslight at the Old Vic Theatre in 2007.

 Simon Stephens's play Heisenberg: The Uncertainty Principle was originally seen in New York in a production directed by Mark Brokaw with a cast that featured Denis Arndt as 'Alex Priest' and Mary-Louise Parker as 'Georgie Burns'.
 It initially played a six week season off-Broadway at the New York City Center's Stage II Theatre before transferring to Broadway's Samuel J. Friedman Theatre for a two month run in 2016.
 Please note that this West End Premiere is an entirely new production.

-Heisenberg in London at the Wyndham's Theatre public previews from 3 October 2017, opens on 9 October 2017 and closes on 6 January 2018
+Heisenberg in London at the Wyndham's Theatre previewed from 3 October 2017, opened on 9 October 2017 and closed on 6 January 2018